 - Remove the outer layer of the Brussels sprouts and discard the dirty leaves.
 Trim the end off of each sprout and then slice in half vertically.

 - Put the sprouts in a large bowl, a large (14 to 19-incskillet, or on a parchment lined (optional, but makes for easy clean-ubaking sheet and drizzle the 3 tablespoon of olive oil and 2 tablespoon of vinegar over the sprouts.
 Salt and pepper to taste and then toss until the sprouts are coated with the oil and balsamic.

 - Spread them evenly out on the pan flat side down.
 You don’t want them to touch or they’ll end up steaming instead of roasting.

 - Roast for 15 minutes and then shake the pan and roast for another 15, or until they’re caramelized and the edges are crispy.
 (SEE NOTE)

-- Drizzle the remaining 1 tbsp of balsamic over the sprouts and toss.
+- Drizzle the remaining 1 tablespoon of balsamic over the sprouts and toss.

 - Best when eaten hot.

 Depending on how your oven is calibrated, you may need to roast them for less than or more than 30 minutes.
 You want them to be a deep golden brown, so use your discretion when roasting.